 We express individuality and ingenuity by taking risks, sharing laughs, and experimenting.
 Sharing GIFs is as important as scheduling a brainstorming session in our book.
 Sometimes it may seem a bit silly, other times a tad more serious, but when it comes down to it, we're in the creativity business.

-On a day-to-day basis, we chat and share ideas we’re working on, and other things swirling and forming in our minds.
+Daily, we chat and share ideas we’re working on, and other things swirling and forming in our minds.
 We check on each other to see how the day is going or “how was your weekend?”
 Connections are our secret sauce to elevating everyone's creative minds, collectively and individually.

 Utilizing tools such as Miro and Marvel, we come together to foster creativity from little sproutlings into a full flourishing forest.